Ainsley Megraw (1857 – 1923)

 Robert Megraw Sr. (c.1782 – 1864)

 In the picturesque county of Down, Ireland, amidst the rolling hills and vibrant landscapes, Robert Megraw Sr. was born around 1782.
 Little did he know that his life would intertwine with the rich history and events of his homeland.
 From his humble beginnings to his lasting impact on the community, Robert Megraw Sr. embodied the spirit and resilience of the Irish people.
-This brief biographical narrative delves into the life of a man who lived, loved, and left an indelible mark on the land he called home.
+This biographical narrative delves into the life of a man who lived, loved, and left an indelible mark on the land he called home.

 Early Years and Family

-Robert Megraw Sr. spent his entire adult life in the charming village of Magherascouse, nestled in the heart of Co.
+Robert Megraw Sr. spent his entire adult life in the charming townland of Magherascouse, nestled in the heart of Co.
 Down.
 Though details about his early years are scarce, we can gather that he was a man of steadfast character and enduring determination.

 i.
-Sarah Ann Megraw (born ca. 1818)
+Sarah Ann Megraw: born ca. 1818

 ii.
-John Megraw (born ca. 1819)
+John Megraw: born ca. 1819

 iii.
-James Megraw Sr. (born ca. 1825)
+James Megraw Sr.: born ca. 1825

 iv.
-Agnes Megraw (born ca. 1827)
+Agnes Megraw: born ca. 1827

 v.
-Robert Megraw Jr. (born ca. 1830)
+Robert Megraw Jr.: born ca. 1830

 vi.
-Annesley Megraw (born ca. 1833)
+Annesley Megraw: born ca. 1833

 Beyond his familial responsibilities, Robert Megraw Sr. was an active participant in the social fabric of Co.
 Down.
 His involvement with the Freemasonry organization offers a glimpse into his affiliations and commitments.
 On 22nd June 1815, Robert joined Lodge No. 136 in Ballygowan, Co.
 Down, fostering connections within the community.